jxm-analytics/jxm-analytics/README.md

 💼 I’m a data analyst and project coordinator based in Toronto.
 📊 I build dashboards, analyze trends, and drive better business decisions using data.
-🛠️ Tools: Power BI, SQL, R, Excel, Tableau
+🛠️ Tools: Power BI, SQL, Excel, Tableau
 🔍 Currently open to roles in data analysis or operations coordination.

 ## 🔧 Projects